Oxfam Rice Event 2019

 Smallholder Farmers Development Fund

-Besides mainland China, Oxfam has been working in developing countries in Asia and Africa to empower smallholder farmers to gain greater market access, improve food production, enhance their disaster preparedness and improve their ability to mitigate the adverse effects of disasters.
+Oxfam has been working in developing countries like mainland China, other parts of Asia and Africa to empower smallholder farmers to gain greater market access, improve food production, enhance their disaster preparedness and improve their ability to mitigate the adverse effects of disasters.
 We at Oxfam have also continued to urge governments to develop policies that are beneficial to smallholder farmers.
 We have established the Smallholder Farmers Development Fund to ensure smallholder farmers around the world have the necessary resources to improve their lives and, in the long run, lift themselves out of poverty.

-How Oxfam empowers smallholder farmers around the globe We are：
+How Oxfam empowers smallholder farmers around the globe.

 Boosting agricultural productivity